• Homepage ▼

 About this recipe

-I find the Salmon Wellington version far superior, as the crispy and soft dough goes really well with the moist and tender Salmon.
+I find the Salmon Wellington version better, more savory and I particularly love the contrast between the flaky puff dough and the moist and tender Salmon.

-Impress your guests with Salmon Lobster Wellington, this festive centrepiece is a better choice than the classic «beef wellington», this classy lobster salmon dish is great to celebrate diners with family and friends
+Impress your guests with Salmon Lobster Wellington, this festive centrepiece is a better choice than the classic «beef wellington», this classy lobster salmon Wellington is a perfect choice to celebrate a special diner with your family and friends

 Print Recipe, with photos Print Recipe, no photos